birdsoup/CTF-Writeups/2017/BackdoorCTF/The-Wall/README.md

 By messing around with the login form and looking at the source code, we noticed that we get different outputs depending on whether or not the SELECT statement returned at least 1 user.
 When the SELECT statement finds a user, and we give the wrong password, we get an output of "Wrong identity for : ".$users['username'], but when we don't find a valid user we get an output of "No such person exists".
 As such, we can insert code into the SQL query that will cause the SELECT to only return a user conditional on some information about their password.

-The way we did this is by adding onto the WHERE clause: we used a username of the form "LordCommander' AND password LIKE 'a%", in order to find whether or not the password starts with an a.
+The way we did this is by adding onto the WHERE clause: we used a username of the form "LordCommander' AND password LIKE 'a%", in order to find whether or not the password starts with an a (the % sign in SQL is a wildcard character, so a% matches any string starting with an a).
 When inserted into the SQL query string, the query becomes:

 ```sql
 "SELECT * FROM users WHERE username='LordCommander' AND password LIKE 'a%'"